 As extroverts, we enjoyed the fellowship.
 The couple who runs our sale are Christians, and we could feel Christ’s presence in the venue every time we entered it.

-We loved getting to know the family who ran the sale and also the other families who were consigning and volunteering.
+We loved getting to know the family who ran the sale and the other families who were consigning and volunteering.

 As well, we appreciated the way the sale owner at this particular sale gives back to the community–donating clothes and a portion of the sale’s proceeds to a crisis pregnancy center and also other ministries, including helping out with the adoption of other family friends of ours.